 A parallel trend has occurred in medical practices whereby patients approach their physicians and request a prescription for their anxiety or depression after watching ads about medications.

 The movement toward amateur diagnosing has been fueled in part by access to the internet, along with an explosion of information regarding mental health issues and personality disorders.
 These sometimes compelling stories grab our attention with themes of betrayal, criminality, sexual acting-out, substance abuse, exploitation of partners, and a multitude of ways people with personality disorders make life difficult for those around them.

 True or imagined tales of people with personality disorders are popular, and presented regularly in magazines such as Psychology Today.
 While psychiatrists and psychologists were once reluctant to diagnose public figures whom they had not met personally, now such diagnoses are common and sometimes even encouraged as a professional or social duty.

-Recently, a group of 27 psychiatrists and mental health professionals published their assessment of Donald Trump, based on publicly available speeches and behaviors.
+In one paper, a group of 27 psychiatrists and mental health professionals published their assessment of Donald Trump, based on publicly available speeches and behaviors.
 Their consensus was made public: he was considered to be a malignant narcissist, which refers to someone whose extreme level of narcissism crosses the boundary into an antisocial personality disorder.